eruption-project/eruption/docs/DOCUMENTATION.md

 ## Available Macro Definitions

 The macro files are stored in `/usr/share/eruption/scripts/lib/macros/`.
-Each file provides the Lua code that controls illumination and colors of each of the modifier layers, additionally they provide the code that gets executed when a macro key or Easy Shift shortcut is pressed.
+Each file provides the Lua code that controls illumination and colors of each of the modifier layers, additionally they provide the code that gets executed when a macro key or Easy Shift+ shortcut is pressed.
 Eruption currently ships with custom keyboard macros for the following software:

 | Name         | Class   | File              | Progress        | Description                                                                                                               |
 | ------------ | ------- | ----------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------- |